evansveryown/event-guest-list-manager/README.md

 ### View Live Site

-Visit the deployed application at: **https://evansveryown.github.io/Code-Challenge-1/**
+Visit the deployed application at: **https://evansveryown.github.io/event-guest-list-manager/**

 You can:
-- Choose a calculator (Chai, Boda, or Transaction Fee)
-- Input a value
+- Enter name of guest in the 'guest name' input field
-- Press **"Calculate"** to view the result
+- Press **"Add Guest"** to view the result

 ### Local Development